The Library has a large print collection of government publications. This makes the library catalogue a useful starting point.

 Many print resources are NOT listed individually in the catalogue, but are instead part of large sets.

-Quick example: you cannot search individual statues by name (e.g. Chinese Immigration Act of 1923) because they are all part of the large Annual Statutes of Canada set.
+Quick example: you cannot search individual statues by name (e.g. Sales of Goods Act of 1979) because they are all part of the large Statutes of Great Britain set.

 If you do not find something in the catalogue, don't assume we don't have it - please ask library staff for assistance.

-Many of the large sets are identified in this guide (see the country and IGO tabs) and other government publications guides.
+Many of the large sets (e.g. Parliamentary Papers) are identified in this guide and other government publications guides.

 Robarts Library has a sizeable Government Publications Collection on its 5th floor.
 It's organized according to a call number system called CODOC.
-In order to find a publication on the shelf, you have to decode the CODOC number as it appears in the catalogue:
+In order to find a publication on the shelf, you have to decode the CODOC number (see document below) as it appears in the catalogue:

 ... and turn it into the version that appears on the book label, in this case: